Proven-Paradox/shaper-system/Handbook.md

 #### Speak with the Recently Dead, Improved
 XP Cost: 7
 Prerequisite: [Speak with the Recently Dead](#speak-with-the-recently-dead), [Hero Tier](#hero-tier) 2
 You can learn more from corpses; corpses you speak with in this way now remember everything the knew up to the moment of their death.
-If you also have (Speak with the Ancient Dead)[#speak-with-the-ancient-dead] this effect extends to them.
+If you also have [Speak with the Ancient Dead](#speak-with-the-ancient-dead) this effect extends to them.

 ------------